liudarren3/dia_html_tutorials/README.md

 9. Click the 'Add files here or click to upload button' and upload the picture you would like.
 The image should now appear in the window
 10. Click the image on the window and click the blue 'Done' button in the top right.
 The image should now appear!

 Okay you have an idea of how to manipulate images and text.
 Similar things can be done if you choose the 'images' or 'Text' buttons when you add sections.
-Go crazy!
-Add all of the text and images that you want.
+While the pre-built elements are quite nice, you might want to make some custom fonts

 # Typing with not the standard font

-So you want to have several different types of text in our website, with things like
+So you want to have several different types of text in our website, with things like 'Be Brave', 'Hello Darling', and 'Glow'.
+All of these phrases are in different fonts!
+However...

-Square has some pretty big limitations on the types of fonts it will allow you to use.
+Square has some pretty big limitations on the types of fonts it will allow you to use (by which, you can only use one).
 The default font is very professional, but honestly kinda of boring in my opinion so here I'll teach you how to integrate your own fonts.
 Hopefully this is where the html tutorials will come in handy...

 1st, we need to insert a code block into our website.
 1. Like in the previous section: On the top left of the page, there should be a '+' sign next to a gear sign.
 Click on the plus and click 'Section' to add a new section.
 There should be a toolbar on the left
 2. Scroll down and click the 'Embded code' block.
+3. Make sure that the format of the Embeded code block is the format where there is text above the code block.
+4. Remove the 'Section title' and 'Section description' by hitting the blue switch button. **You should have a blank box with just a '< >' in it**
+5. When you click on that box, a box should pop up on the left saying 'Paste embeded code here'
+# Add photo here

+# Introduction to custom font styling
+4.

 So here's a quick tutorial on fonts.
-Text can come in many different shapes and sizes, but we would like to be
+Recall that you can make text appear  Text can come in many different shapes and sizes, but we would like to

 Let me know what worked for you!
 And what didn't work.